The trade winds, they are a-blowing.

 “We have full confidence that with whatever changes are made, we can improve next season and make a run for the playoffs.”

-In addition to selecting seventh overall, GM Jason Botterill will also benefit from one of the yet-to-be-determined late first-rounders he obtained from either San Jose or St. Louis.
+In addition to selecting seventh overall, Jason Botterill will also benefit from the 31st-overall pick he obtained from Cup-winning St. Louis — a silver lining from the Ryan O’Reilly trade that now has the GM feeling the heat.

-Despite having the dubious distinction of owning the NHL’s longest active playoff drought, Botterill did not sound like a man scrambling for a quick fix when he spoke this week upon hiring culture-changing coach Ralph Krueger.
+Despite having the dubious distinction of owning the NHL’s longest active playoff drought, Botterill did not sound like a man scrambling for a quick fix when he spoke last month upon hiring culture-changing coach Ralph Krueger.

 “We’re looking long term here,” Botterill told reporters.
 “We can understand a fan’s perspective, but it can’t impact our decisions, our vision of how our team needs to eventually look.”

 In Jack Eichel and Rasmus Dahlin, the Sabres have cornerstones at key positions.
-They’re trying to re-sign pending UFA Jeff Skinner but, even if successful, are not one or two bodies away from contending in the loaded Atlantic Division.
+Despite re-signing 40-goal sniper Jeff Skinner, the Sabres are more than one or two bodies away from contending in a loaded Atlantic Division.

 Bob Murray, on the other hand, sounds more like an executive gunning for a post-season return in 2020.